CERT-Polska/mwdb-core/docs/rich-attributes-guide.rst

 Extensibility using plugins
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Frontend plugins are able to provide own set of lambdas using ``mustacheExtensions`` extension point.
+Frontend plugins can provide own set of lambdas using ``mustacheExtensions`` extension point.

 See the code of ``@mwdb-web/components/RichAttribute/builtinLambdas`` and ``@mwdb-web/components/RichAttribute/MarkedMustache`` for details.